unalysuf/ToDoApp_VanillaJS/README.md

 1. Removing existing HTML elements and attributes.
 2. Adding new HTML elements and attributes dynamically.
 3. Updating and modifying CSS styles through JavaScript.
-4. Handling and responding to DOM Events (click, input, etc.)
+4. Handling and responding to DOM Events (click, input, etc.).
+5. locaStorage property (get and set data).

 # 🎨 CSS Concepts Used